ptitSeb/box64/docs/USAGE.md

 #### BOX64_TRACE_FILE *
-Send all log and trace to a file instead of `stdout` Also, if name contains `%pid` then this is replaced by the actual PID of box64 instance End the filename with `+` to have thetrace appended instead of overwriten Use `stderr` to use this instead of default `stdout`
+Send all log and trace to a file instead of `stdout` Also, if name contains `%pid` then this is replaced by the actual PID of box64 instance End the filename with `+` to have thetrace appended instead of overwritten Use `stderr` to use this instead of default `stdout`

 #### BOX64_TRACE *